andalibmalit/pypuzzle/README.md

 # pypuzzle
 n-puzzle in python
+The goal is to write a solver module using the A* search algorithm, once the puzzle game is working.

 ## Algebraic formula for sqNum (the number of a given square on the puzzle board)